-Even though the rules defining a "severe" impairment refer to basic workrelated activities, you should not expect to provide any testimony about this step of the process.
+Even though the rules defining a "severe" impairment refer to basic work-related activities, you should not expect to provide any testimony about this step of the process.
 The ALJ will determine whether the claimant has any medically determinable impairments, whether they result in limitations, and whether any limitations affect the claimant's ability to do basic work-related activities, and the ALJ should not need any information from you for these issues.

-If the claimant does not have a medically determinable impairment, or if the medically determinable impairment(s) is not "severe," the claimant is not disabled and the analysis stops.
+If the claimant does not have a medically determinable impairment, or if the medically determinable impairment(s) is not "severe," the claimant is not disabled, and the analysis stops.
 If the claimant has at least one "severe" medically determinable impairment or a number of non-severe impairments that are severe when considered in combination, the ALJ goes to the next step.
+You will not be asked to answer any questions regarding step 2.